 The Department of Banking runs a hotline for homeowners with questions about foreclosure.
 It is available Monday-Friday from 8 a.m. – 5:00 p.m. at (877) 472-8313.
 For more information and a comprehensive compilation of resources available to homeowners, go to www.ct.gov/dob.
 Department of Banking representatives participate in the Center’s foreclosure prevention clinics.

 Mortgage Crisis Job Training Program

 The state-funded Mortgage Crisis Job Training Program is a project of The WorkPlace, Inc., in partnership with the Connecticut Housing Finance Authority (CHFA) and Capital Workforce Partners.
-The program helps homeowners increase their job skills and earning potential.
+The Program helps homeowners increase their job skills and earning potential and helps support the Center’s foreclosure prevention clinics.
 It offers customized employment services, job training scholarships, financial literacy, and credit counseling.
-For information, call (866) 683-1682 or go to www.workplace.org/mortgage.asp.
+For information, call (866) 683-1682 or click on their logo.

 How Foreclosure Rescue Scams Work

 People in foreclosure are frequently targeted by “foreclosure rescue scams.”
 Be cautious of non-lawyers who ask you to pay a fee for counseling, loan modification, foreclosure prevention, or a “forensic audit” of your loan documents, whatever their promises or claims.
 Many out-of-state attorneys target Connecticut residents; you should never pay attorneys whom you do not meet.
 Contact the Department of Banking for more information at (877) 472-8313 or go to www.preventloanscams.org.